Spending Multiplier Calculator

 Let us explain.
-The concept of a spending multiplier is based on the mechanism that an initial increase in spending leads to an increase in the income of the participants of the economy.
-This increased income is partially spent on consumption, which, in turn, leads to a further increase in income, and the cycle repeats.
+The concept of a spending multiplier is based on a mechanism that the initial increase in spending leads to an increase in income for the participants of the economy.
+This increased income is partially spend on consumption.
+Which, in turn, leads to a further increase in income, and the cycle repeats.
 Thus, the overall increase in national income (GDP) is higher than the amount of initial spending.
 As a side effect GDP per capita also grows.
 You can play with the GDP calculator and the GDP per capita calculator to see how these values may change.

 Spending multiplier formula

 MPC + MPS = 1,

-- MPC is the marginal propensity to consume - the proportion of the additional income that gets consumed.
+- MPC is the marginal propensity to consume - a proportion of the additional income that gets consumed,

-- MPS is the marginal propensity to save - the proportion of the additional income that gets saved.
+- MPS is the marginal propensity to save - a proportion of the additional income that gets saved,

 - Both MPC and MPS are positive numbers greater than 0 and less than 1.